 Pushing one of the down or up buttons will transpose the keyboard by as much as four octaves up or down.
-Press the

-Octave button one time will change 1 Octave of the keyboard.
 The farther from center the keyboard has been transposed, the faster the buttons will flash.

 To reset the keyboard octave range back to center, press both buttons at the same time.
-Factory default range is C3-C5.